SAS-DHRH/dhcc-toolkit/content/toolkit/climate-change-faqs.md

 This toolkit, the [Climate Change and the Digital Humanities Zotero Library](https://www.zotero.org/groups/4417518/climate_change_and_the_digital_humanities), the [Digital Humanities Climate Coalition](https://www.cdcs.ed.ac.uk/digital-humanities-climate-coalition), [Low Carbon Research Methods](http://lowcarbonmethods.com/), [*Digital Humanities Quarterly*](http://digitalhumanities.org/dhq/).

+## 15. What should I know about offsetting and Negative Emissions Technologies? ##

+For an institution to achieve net zero, it needs to decarbonise its emissions as much as possible (divided across Scope 1, Scope 2, and Scope 3 emissions), and then offset its unavoidable emissions.
+Offsetting means taking as much carbon out of the atmosphere as you are putting in.

+What is an unavoidable emission?
+This is an extremely subjective judgment.
+Arguably there is no such thing, although for some people emitting carbon may be a matter of immediate life or death.
+The key thing to recognise about offsetting is that it is very seductive, because it suggests we might buy our way out of making more fundamental changes.

+Nature restoration and Negative Emissions Technologies (NETs) _are_ a necessary part of a successful climate transition, but there are huge uncertainties around them too.
+Technologies which were recently touted as climate saviours have fallen out of favour as they attracted more scientific scrutiny, especially around their capacity to scale.
+Currently, the long-term institutional continuity of players in the offsetting industry is not assured.
+Using land to store carbon can have implications for social justice.
+From a net zero perspective, institutions should not be offsetting unavoided emissions.
+Instead they should be avoiding these emissions through temporary suspension of activities, until better offsetting capacity is developed.
+However, this is complicated by the fact that commercial offsetting is counting on investment in order to develop.
+In short, it is a complex and evolving area, and arts and humanities researchers can play our part by scrutinising our institutional strategy.

 ## Further Reading ##

 Freitag, Charlotte, Mike Berners-Lee, Kelly Widdicks, Bran Knowles, Gordon S. Blair, and Adrian Friday.
 2021.
 ‘The Real Climate and Transformative Impact of ICT: A Critique of Estimates, Trends, and Regulations’.
 Patterns 2 (9): 100340. https://doi.org/10.1016/j.patter.2021.100340.